zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/data-widgets/data-grid-2.md

 {{< figure src="/attachments/appstore/platform-supported-content/modules/data-widgets/data-grid-2/hidden-columns-design-mode.png" alt="Example containing a column with “Yes, hidden by default” in Design mode" class="no-border" >}}

-### Allow Row Events
+### Allow Row Events {#allow-row-events}

 {{% alert color="info" %}}
 **Allow Row Events** is only available when a column is set to **Custom Content**.
 {{% /alert %}}

-When set to **Yes**, default events such as On Click action or selection will be triggered when the user interacts with the content.
+When set to **Yes**, default events such as On click action or selection will be triggered when the user interacts with the content.

+{{% alert color="alert" %}}
 If a column contains interactive elements such as buttons, this might lead to unexpected behavior when both a click on the button and the action configured on the row are triggered.
 To prevent default events from triggering when interacting with content, set this setting to **No**.
+{{% /alert %}}

 ## Pagination